AdvancedBackgroundChecks Opt Out Guide

 How to opt out of AdvancedBackgroundChecks

 Use the official Advanced Background Checks opt-out page.
-First, go to the footer privacy link.
+First, go the footer privacy link.
 Enter an email address, complete the CAPTCHA, and submit the opt-out request.
-Reported processing is usually about 1–3 days.
+Open sources commonly cite 1–3 days, while BBB company responses mention 3–5 business days.

 Checklist: